Skip to main content

 Joint Venture Agreement (UK)

-Establish a contractual joint venture between two businesses or individuals in England and Wales with this comprehensive Joint Venture Agreement.
+Establish a contractual joint venture between two businesses or individuals in England and Wales with this detailed Joint Venture Agreement.
 Drafted in accordance with English contract law, the Partnership Act 1890, the Companies Act 2006, and the Competition Act 1998.
 Covers contributions, profit sharing, management, intellectual property ownership, confidentiality, competition compliance, and termination.
 Suitable for project-based ventures, technology partnerships, real estate collaborations, and commercial joint projects.

 Licensing Agreement (UK)

-License intellectual property rights in England and Wales with this comprehensive Licensing Agreement.
+License intellectual property rights in England and Wales with this detailed Licensing Agreement.
 Drafted in accordance with the Copyright, Designs and Patents Act 1988, the Trade Marks Act 1994, the Patents Act 1977, and general English contract law.
 Covers the grant of exclusive, sole, or non-exclusive licences for copyright, trade marks, patents, or know-how; territory; licence fee or royalties; quality control; sub-licensing; IP ownership and protection; confidentiality; warranties; and termination.
 Suitable for software, brand, patent, and content licensing arrangements.

 Service Agreement (UK)

-Create a comprehensive UK service agreement governed by the laws of England and Wales.
+Create a detailed UK service agreement governed by the laws of England and Wales.
 Covers the Consumer Rights Act 2015, Supply of Goods and Services Act 1982, Late Payment of Commercial Debts (Interest) Act 1998, UK GDPR, IR35, VAT, intellectual property, and confidentiality.
 Suitable for consultants, freelancers, agencies, and businesses of all sizes.